stephanieabasi/Takos-Borukas/README.md

     -Our client asked for the website to have the colors and look like the menu, so we executed it.
 --------------------------------------------------------
-We hope you enjoy this website and have your business grow!
+We hope you enjoy this website!

     Sincerely, Stephanie and Claudia